ARPM01/expense-splitter/README.md

     ```
     pip install -r requirements.txt
     ```
-6. Run the application through `app.py`
+6. Run the server through `app.py`.
+By default, the application should be seen on http://127.0.0.1:5000
     ```
     python app.py
     ```